 → Antioxidants

-Goji berries are one of the richest sources of antioxidants that protect our DNA from free radical damage.
+These little red berries are one of the richest sources of antioxidants that protect our DNA from free radical damage.
 They contain more beta-carotene than carrots and two to four times the amount of antioxidants found in blueberries.
 They also contain zeaxanthin and lutein, the two key antioxidants for healthy vision.
 Traditional Chinese Medicine (TCM) has recommended goji berries for thousands of years to improve eyesight.

 → Immune System

-There are three major components that influence our immune system: the goji berry polysaccharides (protect cells from genetic mutation), beta-carotene (enhances thymus gland function) and germanium (induces the production of immune-enhancing interferon).
+There are three major components that influence our immune system: the goji berry polysaccharides (protect cells from genetic mutation), beta-carotene (enhances thymus gland function), and germanium (induces the production of immune-enhancing interferon).

 → Cardiovascular Health